BrittanyThirty/number-game/README.md

 ## Description

-This website collects your lucky number and check if this number could be divisible by 3.
-In addtion, if the number contains 1 or 0, some funny word will show on the webpage.
+This webpage will show some funny words if user input a number.

 ## Setup/Installation Requirements

-* Open with browser
+* Copy repository from GitHub to your computer using Terminal command $ git clone and then open index.html in a browser, or
-* Input your number
+* Open [link](https://QIANQIANHU.github.io/number-game) in your browser.
-* Submit the form
-* Result will show on the page

 ## Specifications

-* The program recognizes numbers that divisible by 3.
+* The program recognizes a number divisible by 3.
-#### Input Example:
+  * Input Example: 27
-6
-#### Output Example:
-"I'm sorry, Dave.
-I'm afraid I can't do that."
+  * Output Example: "I'm sorry, Dave.
+I'm afraid I can't do that.
+Maybe Ravenclaw!"

-* The program recognizes numbers that contain a digital 1.
+* The program recognizes a number that contains a 1.
+  * Input Example: 14
+  * Output Example: "Boop!
+Slytherin!"

+* The program recognizes a number that contains a 0.
+  * Input Example: 20
+  * Output Example: "Beep!
+Gryffindor!"

+* The program recognizes number that divisible by 3, contains 1 and 0.
-#### Input Example:
+  * Input Example: 102
+  * Output Example: "Believe your partner today."

+* The program recognizes number that divisible by 3 and contains 1.
-12
+  * Input Example: 12
+  * Output Example: "Watch your step today."

+* The program recognizes number that divisible by 3 and contains 0.
+  * Input Example: 30
-#### Output Example:
+  * Output Example: "You will meet someone special."
-"Boop!"

-* The program recognizes numbers that contain a digital 0.
+* The program recognizes number that contains 1 and 0.
-#### Input Example:
+  * Input Example: 10
-20
-#### Output Example:
+  * Output Example: "Beep!
+Boop!
+Hufflepuff!"
-"Beep!"

 ## Technologies Used

-HTML, CSS, JAVASCRIPT
+* HTML
+* CSS
+* JavaScript
+* jQuery

+## Support and contact details

+Contact email: huqianqian@ymail.com

 ### License